The incredible journey through formation to the present. Find out about our group and how you can volunteer with us below.

 We always welcome new members who wish to become involved in their local community and you can join via this website.

-Volunteers are working on lots of projects for 2019 and beyond.
+Volunteers are working on lots of projects.
 Here are some, but not all, of the amazing activities and events created by the Friends volunteers:

 © Artwork by Lis Watkins, Line and Wash